 Be Prepared For The Weather

 No one enjoys getting caught in bad weather while kayak fishing, but it’s important to be prepared for it just in case.
-When kayaking, always have a rain jacket, hat, and gloves with you.
+Always wear a rain jacket, hat, and gloves when kayaking.

 When packing for your kayak trip, remember that less is more.
 You don’t want to be weighed down by too many items, so pack only the essentials such as food, water, tackle box, and bait.